Down from 8 Houses

 Thursday at the Board of Commissioners for 7 pm supposedly for

-"approval" - but according to Comr DiPlacido he is going to make a
+"approval" - but according to Comr DiPlacido he was going to make a

 motion to advertize it first.
-So - to correct an earlier error of
+To correct an earlier error of

 mine : I previously believed the matter would have to come